NAhaile/Java-Practice/README.md

 This is where I will practice my java code.

-Currently not working on anything new because of school.
+Currently not working on anything new because of studies.